gabaugusto/php_login_crud_bootstrap/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Licença

-Este projeto é distribuído sob o MIT License - veja o arquivo [LICENSE.md](LICENSE.md) para detalhes
+Este projeto é distribuído sob o MIT License - veja o arquivo [LICENSE](LICENSE) para detalhes